top of page

 As conditions deteriorate, surfaces require corrective watering, repeated topdressing, and reactive maintenance.
 Performance becomes harder to predict.
 Costs rise.
 Playability narrows to ideal weather windows.
 Traditional drainage treats visible water.
 It does not resolve the soil conditions that cause it.

-What GEPS actually does in the soil
+What GEPS® actually does in the ground

 Water is attracted toward the unit, redistributed vertically between soil layers, and released into less saturated zones below.
 Rather than forcing water away, the system restores natural moisture movement through the soil profile, improving infiltration while maintaining structural continuity at the surface.

-GEPS units are invisible and installed underground as a calibrated matrix.
+GEPS® units are invisible and installed underground as a calibrated matrix.
 Their combined radius of influence allows the units to interact, forming a passive system that increases infiltration across the entire surface.
 Rainwater is absorbed up to ten times faster than with traditional drainage methods.

 As excess moisture moves downward, soil pressure equalizes, oxygen exchange improves, and compaction layers release.
 Where surface compaction is severe, shallow boosters may complement the system to accelerate activation.
 The result is firm, usable fields year-round and turf watering needs reduced by up to 50%.